Azure/azure-sdk-for-rust/services/mgmt/containerservice/README.md

 # azure_mgmt_containerservice crate

-The is an [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate that is generated from the Azure REST API specifications listed in:
+This is a generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate from the Azure REST API specifications listed in:

 https://github.com/Azure/azure-rest-api-specs/blob/main/specification/containerservice/resource-manager/readme.md

-The default `Tag` is `package-2022-01`.
+The default tag is `package-2022-02`.

-The following `Tag`s are available:
+The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/tags.md) are available:

+- `package-2022-02` has 44 operations from 1 API versions: `2022-02-01`.
+Use crate feature `package-2022-02` to enable.
+The operations will be in the `package_2022_02` module.
+- `package-preview-2022-02` has 50 operations from 1 API versions: `2022-02-02-preview`.
+Use crate feature `package-preview-2022-02` to enable.
+The operations will be in the `package_preview_2022_02` module.
 - `package-2022-01` has 44 operations from 1 API versions: `2022-01-01`.
 Use crate feature `package-2022-01` to enable.
 The operations will be in the `package_2022_01` module.
 - `package-preview-2022-01` has 44 operations from 1 API versions: `2022-01-02-preview`.
 Use crate feature `package-preview-2022-01` to enable.
 The operations will be in the `package_preview_2022_01` module.
 - `package-preview-2021-11` has 44 operations from 1 API versions: `2021-11-01-preview`.
 Use crate feature `package-preview-2021-11` to enable.
 The operations will be in the `package_preview_2021_11` module.